Anisha-kk/Research-Knowledge-Explorer/README.md

 # AI/ML Research Knowledge Explorer
 ## Overview
-AI/ML Research Knowledge Explorer is an end-to-end Retrieval-Augmented Generation (RAG) system that enables summarizing and querying of AI/ML research papers through a chat-based interface.
-The system automatically ingests research papers from academic sources, indexes them using vector embeddings, and provides conversational question-answering using LLM over both a global research corpus and user-uploaded documents.
+AI/ML Research Knowledge Explorer is an end-to-end Retrieval-Augmented Generation (RAG) system that enables exploring AI/ML research papers through a chat-based interface.
+The system automatically ingests research papers from academic sources, indexes them using vector embeddings, and enables conversational question-answering using LLM over both a global research corpus and user-uploaded documents.
 ## Input/Output
 **Input:** User query
+<br>For example:
-For example: “Define backpropagation”, “Summarize the paper on attention” The system supports 2 input modes:
+<br>“Define backpropagation”, “Summarize the paper on attention”
+<br>The system supports 2 input modes:
 1. Global: User can query the system to which the system gives response from a curated research corpus
-2. Upload: User can upload a research paper and can query the system based on it **Output:** The response from the system
+2. Upload: User can upload a research paper and can ask questions based on it.

+**Output:** The response from the system
 ## Algorithm
 1. Creating Global Corpus